-- 2.3.1 Provide PIRSA with a stock assessment report for BL; - 2.3.2 Provide PIRSA with stock status (Harvest Strategy) reports for GL; - 2.3.3 Provide PIRSA with scientific advice to support the sustainable management of the WZ of the South Australian Abalone Fishery, including TACC setting in accordance with the Management Plan; - 2.3.4 Assist PIRSA with implementation of the Abalone Fishery Management Plan, including the review and implementation of the Harvest Strategy; - 2.3.6 Provide PIRSA and industry with 'year-to-date', catch and effort data summaries to support TACC setting; and - 2.3.7 Continue fishery-independent surveys to monitor stock status and possible disease incursions.
-Surveys for GL at The Gap, Anxious Bay, Hotspot (was previously scoped for 2019/20 however due to covid restrictions was not undertaken) and Avoid Bay to be completed by 30 June 2022.
+- 2.3.1 Provide PIRSA with a stock assessment report for GL; - 2.3.2 Provide PIRSA with stock status (Harvest Strategy) reports for BL; - 2.3.3 Provide PIRSA with scientific advice to support the sustainable management of the WZ of the South Australian Abalone Fishery, including TACC setting in accordance with the Management Plan; - 2.3.4 Assist PIRSA with implementation of the Abalone Fishery Management Plan, including application of the Harvest Strategy; - 2.3.6 Provide PIRSA and industry with 'year-to-date', catch and effort data summaries to support TACC setting; and - 2.3.7 Continue fishery-independent surveys to monitor stock status and possible disease incursions.
+Surveys for BL at Anxious Bay, Drummond, Sheringa, Point Westall and Avoid Bay to be completed by 30 June 2023.
+There are no GL surveys in 2022/23.